Jarvis Disaster Law

 Kendall has helped corporations and private organizations recover 40–70% more in federal aid than unadvised applicants, identify critical insurance gaps before disasters strike, and defend against post-event litigation.

-Her $2M+ bad-faith insurance settlement at Journey’s End established precedent that continues to shape corporate insurance recovery across California.
+Her precedent-setting bad-faith insurance case at Journey’s End established precedent that continues to shape corporate insurance recovery across California.
 The ROI of legal preparedness is documented: $1 invested returns $4–$11 in recovery outcomes.

 Schedule a Discovery Call